PandaTechAM/be-lib-commission-calculator/Readme.md

 - **Configurable** - The library is highly configurable, allowing you to define your own commission ranges and commission types.
 - **Robust Testing** - Achieves 99% code coverage, ensuring reliability.
-- **Optimized Performance** - Delivers high performance, capable of over 1.5 million calculations per second.
+- **Optimized Performance** - Delivers high performance, capable of over 5 million calculations per second with 0 ram allocation.

 ## 1.3.
 Installation